intel-analytics/ipex-llm/docker/llm/finetune/lora/cpu/README.md

 [Alpaca Lora](https://github.com/tloen/alpaca-lora/tree/main) uses [low-rank adaption](https://arxiv.org/pdf/2106.09685.pdf) to speed up the finetuning process of base model [Llama2-7b](https://huggingface.co/meta-llama/Llama-2-7b), and tries to reproduce the standard Alpaca, a general finetuned LLM.
 This is on top of Hugging Face transformers with Pytorch backend, which natively requires a number of expensive GPU resources and takes significant time.

-By constract, BigDL here provides a CPU optimization to accelerate the lora finetuning of Llama2-7b, in the power of mixed-precision and distributed training.
+By constract, IPEX-LLM here provides a CPU optimization to accelerate the lora finetuning of Llama2-7b, in the power of mixed-precision and distributed training.
 Detailedly, [Intel OneCCL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/oneccl.html), an available Hugging Face backend, is able to speed up the Pytorch computation with BF16 datatype on CPUs, as well as parallel processing on Kubernetes enabled by [Intel MPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html).

 The architecture is illustrated in the following:

 ![image](https://llm-assets.readthedocs.io/en/latest/_images/llm-finetune-lora-cpu-k8s.png)

-As above, BigDL implements its MPI training with [Kubeflow MPI operator](https://github.com/kubeflow/mpi-operator/tree/master), which encapsulates the deployment as MPIJob CRD, and assists users to handle the construction of a MPI worker cluster on Kubernetes, such as public key distribution, SSH connection, and log collection.
+As above, IPEX-LLM implements its MPI training with [Kubeflow MPI operator](https://github.com/kubeflow/mpi-operator/tree/master), which encapsulates the deployment as MPIJob CRD, and assists users to handle the construction of a MPI worker cluster on Kubernetes, such as public key distribution, SSH connection, and log collection.

 Now, let's go to deploy a Lora finetuning to create a LLM from Llama2-7b.